mskold/vim-for-writing/README.md

 Given that chapter headings are shaped like ```### X``` where X is the chapter number, this command renumbers all chapters from the beginnning of the file.
 Useful if you are moving chapters around.

+    :MailBackup

+Mail the current file to you specified email address.

 ## Requirments

 The Make-commands require pandoc (http://pandoc.org/) and wkhtmltopdf (http://wkhtmltopdf.org/).